 Codeine is a type of drug known as an opioid.
 Opioids are drugs that attach to places in the brain, spinal cord, and other places in the body called opioid receptors.
 When opioids attach to these receptors, you feel less pain.

 You typically take codeine to relieve your pain, stop your coughing, or end your diarrhea.
 If you take the correct, prescribed doses of codeine occasionally for their recommended uses, the codeine should have the normal opioid effect.
 In other words, the codeine will block your pain or stop your coughing for a few hours until the dosage wears off.
 If you use too much codeine, you can become so accustomed to it that you don’t feel its effects with your normal dosage.
 You’ll have to take more and more of it to feel its effects, leading to a condition called tolerance.
-You could become used to these high levels of the drug and become addicted (dependent) on it.
+You could become used to these high levels of the drug and become addicted (dependent) to it.

 Now is the time to seek help.
 Call us today.